 By identifying the most lucrative niche, you can ensure that the time and effort on your catalog will be well-spent.
 And, by customizing your list – and potentially, your catalog – you can position your design and text to speak directly to a demographic that’s proven to want your products.

-Before moving on, let’s focus on the third requirement – unless you’re an accomplished graphic designer, printer, color specialist, and catalog marketer, creating your winning catalog will be a team effort.
+Yes, the text and product descriptions are important but the success of a catalog can often hinge on the graphic design and product images.
+Unless you’re an accomplished graphic designer, printer, color specialist, and catalog marketer, creating your winning catalog will be a team effort.
 While you’re choosing who will be part of your team, add a team member who will keep important details in mind.

 These details can elevate your catalog and include color match, pre-press quality checks, and professional proofing and press checks.
 Professionals that can deliver these details ensure: